AndreMuhamed/Muhamed_Pro-Suite/README_Canadian.md

 ---

 ## 🎉 **Creative Author Packages**
 We also offer **exclusive author packages** for designers and YouTubers from talented creators.
-All solutions are gathered in one place to make your search easier! ✨
+All solutions gathered in one place to make your search easier! ✨

 <div align="center">
     <img src="https://github.com/AndreMuhamed/Muhamed_Pro-Suite/blob/main/Plug-photo/QsaVQsNlW7s.jpg?raw=true" width="200" height="220" />